MykolaKaradzha/NAMU-Museum/README.md

-git asIt`s a landing page for The Kiev NAMU Museum.
+It`s a landing page for The Kiev NAMU Museum.

 Landing implemented using:
 1. HTML